Lee's Crossing

 Lee's Crossing, Marietta, Georgia, is a subdivision in suburban Atlanta.
 It is located in the western part the City of Marietta in Cobb County, off Manning Road (about 1.5 miles west of The Marietta Square).

 Subdivision

-Lee' Crossing is a large subdivision with 409 single family homes.
+Lee's Crossing is a large subdivision with 409 single family homes.
 It is a swim & tennis community with a homeowners' association.
 It is within walking distance to A.L.
 Burruss Elementary School and Marietta High School.
 The subdivision is within a short drive of Laurel Park and Kennesaw Mountain National Battlefield Park, as several properties towards the back of the subdivision border parts of the national park.